lorenzotecmania/Skull-from-a-donkey/README.md

 2. Extract everything to a folder
 3. Run exe

-Features for 0.3-demo:
+Features for 0.4-demo:

--UI improvements
+acess to leaderboards from main menu tutorial option to skip score saving volume adjuster new sound effects